PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 ### name*

 The name of your plugin.
 This is what will be displayed in the plugin list and log messages.
+This will be overridden in the logs if the prefix is set.
 - `name: ExamplePlugin`

 ### version*

 The current version of the plugin.
+This is shown in plugin info messages and server logs.
 - `version: 1.0.0`

 ### main*